 In a statement, Secretary Sebelius noted that state-run exchanges will share three features: they will be "one-stop shops" for consumers seeking private health insurance; they will set conditions that insurers compete only on price and quality; and they will ensure a basic level of coverage.

 "Insurance companies will compete for business on a transparent, level playing field, driving down costs; and exchanges will give individuals and small businesses the same purchasing power as big businesses and a choice of plans to fit their needs," Sebelius added.

-In a report issued today, Milliman Inc. identified a series of considerations for states, health plans, and employers as they look toward the 2014 state exchange implementation deadline set forward in the Patient Protection and Affordable Care Act (PPACA) and reiterated in regulations issued by Health & Human Services on July 11.
+In a recent report, Milliman identified a series of considerations for states, health plans, and employers as they look toward the 2014 state exchange implementation deadline set forward in PPACA and reiterated in regulations issued by HHS in July.

 "The exchange regulations provide clarification on some points while leaving many questions open," said Cathy Murphy-Barron, Milliman principal and consulting actuary.
 "The possibility that exchanges could serve a larger role in the rate review process introduces questions about interaction between state insurance departments and exchanges.
 Perhaps most importantly from an actuarial perspective, we are still awaiting regulations on essential benefits and other key aspects of pricing, which will be pivotal in dictating the design of plans in the exchange.
 So while we know more today than we did last week, there are still many unknowns and various questions for states, plans, and employers to consider as they plan for the exchange paradigm."